What is a Wobbler?

 Crimes that can only be prosecuted as a felony are referred to as “straight felonies.”
-However, other crimes can be charged as either a felony or misdemeanor and are referred to as “wobbler” crimes.
+However, other crimes can be charged as either a felony or a misdemeanor and are referred to as “wobbler” crimes.

 Disadvantages of a Felony in California

 The felony/misdemeanor distinction is critical because felonies are much more serious and carry harsher punishment.
 A felony by definition is a crime for which a person can be sent to prison for over a year.
 Often times the most severe repercussions occur after the court case is complete.

 Consequences of a felony conviction may include having to disclose the conviction on job applications, loss of one’s gun rights, loss of professional license, and longer and more restrictive probation (if granted).